Perturbations of Einstein--Maxwell--phantom spacetime: Instabilities of charged Ellis--Bronnikov wormholes and quasinormal modes of black holes: Instabilities of wormholes

 \subsection{Divergence of phantom scalar field perturbations}

-A previous study claimed~\cite{Ou:2021efv} that EMP wormholes remain stable under massless scalar field perturbations.
-However, the phantom scalar field, serving as the matter source in the EMP spacetime, carries negative kinetic energy and may therefore induce spacetime instabilities.
+A previous study reported~\cite{Ou:2021efv} that EMP wormholes remain stable under massless scalar field perturbations.
+However, the phantom scalar field, serving as the matter source in the EMP spacetime, carries negative kinetic energy and can therefore induce spacetime instabilities.

 Fig.~\ref{fig:wormhole} shows how the azimuthal number $l$ affects the effective potential and time domain waveform for phantom scalar field perturbations.
-For $l=0$, the effective potential contains a negative region, causing the waveform to diverge rapidly after the initial ringing.
+For $l=0$, the effective potential contains a negative region, causing the waveform to grow exponentially after the initial ringing.
 As $l$ increases, this region disappears and the effective potential develops a double-peak structure, yielding echo signals in the waveform.
 These echoes follow the patterns remarkably similar to those of a minimally coupled massless scalar field in Ref.~\cite{Ou:2021efv}, and will not be further discussed here.
 Instead, we focus on the divergence of phantom scalar field perturbations and the singular behavior of $V_{11}$ as mentioned above, both of which indicate the instability of the EMP wormhole.
 Here we proceed with the following possible explanations: \begin{itemize} \item As the electric charge increases, Type I black holes go to extremal and turn into wormholes.
-However, extremal black holes are unattainable in general relativity, implying that neither extremal Type I black holes nor wormholes in the EMP theory are likely to be physically realized. \item The divergence of $V_{11}$ can be resolved if the Maxwell field vanishes at $r=\zeta_{\pm}$. \item EMP wormholes are unstable under gravitational field perturbations because of the coupling between the phantom scalar field and the Maxwell field. \item The divergence of $V_{11}$ may arise from limitations of linearization procedure or from an inadequate choice of perturbation variables, rather than an essential singularity. \end{itemize}
+However, extremal black holes are unattainable in general relativity, implying that neither extremal Type I black holes nor wormholes in the EMP theory are likely to be physically realized. \item The divergence of $V_{11}$ can be resolved if the electromagnetic field perturbation $H_1$ vanishes at $r=\zeta_{\pm}$. \item EMP wormholes are unstable under gravitational field perturbations because of the coupling between the phantom scalar field and the Maxwell field. \item The divergence of $V_{11}$ may arise from limitations of linearization procedure or from an inadequate choice of perturbation variables, rather than an essential singularity. \end{itemize}

+The above discussion is based on the linear perturbation theory and does not determine the nonlinear outcome.
+However, the studies of wormholes supported by phantom scalar fields indicate that the linear instability typically persists nonlinearly, with the spacetime either expanding or collapsing to a black hole depending on the initial perturbation~\cite{Gonzalez:2008wd,Gonzalez:2008xk,Gonzalez:2009hn}.
+Whether EMP wormholes follow the same fate or not needs deeper investigations in future.